Bali Retreat 2026

 Please pack sneaker style shoes that will give you steadiness and support as you walk around and also keep your tootsies pristine.

-And when we are taking our nature walks, you won’t need hiking boots.
+And if you are taking nature walks, you won’t need hiking boots.
 Sneakers will be fine for this.

 Slides and thongs will be fine for the retreat space, but when you are out and about sneakers are best.